zverok/geo_coord/README.md

 and discussion in Ruby tracker [there](https://bugs.ruby-lang.org/issues/12361).

-I still have a small hope it would be part of stdlib once, that's why I preserve style of specs (outdated rspec, but compatible with mspec used for standard library) and docs (yard in RDoc-compatibility mode).
+I still have a small hope it would be part of stdlib once, that's why I preserve the style of specs (outdated rspec, but compatible with mspec used for standard library) and docs (yard in RDoc-compatibility mode).

 ## Design decisions

 While designing `Geo` library, my reference point was standard `Time` class (and, to lesser extent, `Date`/`DateTime`).
-It has this
+It has these
 responsibilities:
 * stores data in simple internal form;
 * helps to parse and format data to and from strings;